guptakartik/subspace-technique-against-data-poisoning/README.md

 ## Subspace Technique Against Data Poisoning Attacks

-In this repository we make the experiments available for our techniques.
+This repository contains the notebooks for our experiments.

 Dependencies: